openenergymonitor/HeatpumpMonitor/installation.md

 ![heatpump_monitor_v2_connections.JPG](images/heatpump_monitor_v2_connections.JPG)

+### Electricity Monitoring: Elster A100C Irda Watt hour reader

+### Electricity Meter Pulse Counting

+The pulse counting input on the heat pump monitor is just a interrupt enabled digital input on the atmega328.

+When using the pulse counting input with wired pulse output meters such as an Elster A100C or Ampy single phase meter two additional components are needed to provide reliable pulse counting.
+A pull down resistor is needed across the pulse input (100k) and ground and then a 100nf capacitor is needed to filter any high frequency pulses outside the expected range.

 ### Kamstrup heat meter

 Ensure the heat pump monitor is un-powered before connection.
 Connect using 2-core wire the MBUS reader terminals (top-right) with the MBUS connection of your kamstrup heat meter.
 The polarity does not matter but care needs to be taken not to short the two wires as this may cause damage to the MBUS interface or card.